giri2021/loan-approval/README.md

 [https://drive.google.com/open?id=16RQztUqCfJOlbooHqYlJrp6Q7iL65uZB] (Download the dataset from below.)

-1. [https://drive.google.com/file/d/1B8B6BK9T47e14BW8EWVXaRww1hdxoveZ/view?usp=drive_link](application_data.csv) contains all the information of the client at the time of application.The data is about whether a client has payment difficulties.
+1. (application_data.csv) contains all the information of the client at the time of application.The data is about whether a client has payment difficulties.

-2. [https://drive.google.com/file/d/1qw4aiFI69iO5nDoXuOzVAFRlDysWIzKx/view?usp=drive_link](previous_application.csv) contains information about the client’s previous loan data.
+2. (previous_application.csv) contains information about the client’s previous loan data.
 It contains the data on whether the previous application had been Approved, Cancelled, Refused or Unused offer.

-3. [https://drive.google.com/file/d/1bvmD0QRGsRqY5S4crefID1hZyx-k_JJP/view?usp=drive_link](columns_description.csv) is data dictionary which describes the meaning of the variables.
+3. (columns_description.csv) is data dictionary which describes the meaning of the variables.